Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

 Radiation pressure interface
 ****************************

+.. class:: RadiationPressureInterface

+   Class containing the properties of a solar radiation pressure acceleration model.
+It is constructed using the settings classes below.

 .. class:: RadiationPressureInterfaceSettings

    Base class for the radiation pressure interface settings.
 A separate model can be used for different bodies emitting radiation (key values of radiationPressureSettings) Models currently available through the :class:`BodySettings` architecture are: